Sport Psychology BSc (Hons) (with Foundation Year)

 Careers

-The Sport Psychology degree programme represents the first step towards a professional career in Sport Psychology.
+The Sport Psychology degree represents the first step towards a professional career in Sport Psychology.
 As the course is accredited by the British Psychological Society, it allows students to apply for Graduate Basis for Chartered Membership (GBC).
-Graduates of Sport Psychology go on to work as Sport Psychologists in professional sports, work on health-based exercise intervention programmes and wider community-based projects.
+Graduates of Sport Psychology go on to work as Sport Psychologists in professional sports, work on health-based exercise intervention programmes, and wider community-based projects.
 Other career routes of past graduates have included performance enhancement specialists and lifestyle consultants.

 Enhancement opportunities